WATCH VIDEO: ISIS Attack In Egypt, Coptic Church Suicide Bombing Caught On Surveillance Tape

 — Rudaw English (@RudawEnglish) April 9, 2017

-Another video shows the St. Mark’s blast from a perspective that appear to be about a city block away from the church.
+Another video shows the St. Mark’s blast from a perspective that appears to be about a city block away from the church.
 View that video below.

 Watch The Islamic Terrorist Bombing That Killed Dozens At Egypt’s Main Coptic Christian Cathedral This #PalmSunday pic.twitter.com/TkewVdY91v